bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Clear
+- Cloudy
-- 92% humidity
+- 91% humidity
 - 6 mph wind
-- 5% cloud cover
+- 89% cloud cover
 - 24 AQI 🟩
 - 0.01 inches of rain in the past 24 hours